jclark/rpi-cm4-ptp-guide/fedora.md

 FirmwareDT=True
 ```

-TODO: I had some problems switching to use the firmware device tree.
-I think the solution is to power off, before rebooting.
-I also had problems switching back to use the kernel device tree.
+TODO: I had problems switching back to use the kernel device tree.
+Should be just a matter of
+restoring the `/boot/dtb` link and removing `/etc/u-boot.conf`, but that didn't appear to work for me.

 ### Modify config.txt